gsdriver/alexa-speech-utils/README.md

 ```
 {
   pause - An amount of time to pause between each item - if specified, the returned string will be in SSML format
-  ssmltag - If specified, the return value will be wrapped in <speak> tags
 }
 ```